PSHE & RSE

 At St Peter at Gowts, we aim to provide our children with a deeply embedded RSE (Relationship and Sex education) and PSHE (Personal, Social, Health and Economic) which enables our children to develop knowledge, understanding, attitudes, values and skills they need in order to unlock their potential.
 We strive for excellence for all and we want the children to feel happy as individuals, family members and within the community, both now and in the future.
 By providing an inspirational PSHE education, which is reflective of our children’s needs, we aim to ensure that all of our children leave primary school feeling confident in themselves, are able to keep themselves safe and are able to thrive in an ever changing, complex world.

-Values – PSHE/RSE learning is taught alongside values.
-This ensures that children are able to make connections and put into action how they can keep positive relationships, look after their mental wellbeing and how to thrive in a community and keep themselves safe.
+Values – PSHE/RSE learning is taught with constant reference to our school values and British Values.
+This ensures that children are able to make connections and put into action how they can keep positive relationships, look after their mental well-being and how to thrive in a community and keep themselves safe.

-Inspirational – The PSHE/RSE curriculum ensures that children are inspired to achieve their full potential.
-By understanding themselves and others around them in the community, children are giving the skills to build their confidence and self worth.
+Inspirational – Our PSHE/RSE curriculum ensures that children are inspired to achieve their full potential.
+By understanding themselves and others around them in the community, children are giving the skills to build their confidence and self-worth.

 Community – PSHE/RSE gives children the skills and knowledge to be able to thrive in a community and to help others achieve this too.
 PSHE/RSE gives the children the opportunity to learn how to minimise risk in situations, therefore being able to keep themselves and others safe.